-And so, after completing the renovation of our boat Lucipara2, we quit our jobs, sold (almost) everything we owned, and left behind our family, friends, and lives in Amsterdam.
+After completing the renovation of SV Lucipara2, they quit their jobs, sold (almost) everything they owned, and left behind their family, friends, and lives in Amsterdam.

-Since our departure in 2016, we have been finding numerous positive examples and meeting the inspiring people who make them happen.
-The more sustainable solutions we find, the more optimistic we become of our chances to change course to a sustainable future.
+Since their departure in 2016, they have found a plethora positive examples and met the inspiring people who make them happen.
+The more sustainable solutions they find, the more optimistic they become of the chances to change course to a sustainable future.

 Floris van Hees